folio-org/folio-org.github.io/doc/setup.md

 Note that some parts of the development environment could be handled using [folio-ansible](https://github.com/folio-org/folio-ansible) (virtual machines using Vagrant and Ansible).

-Otherwise the development environment would need the following tools:
+Otherwise the development environment would need the following fundamental tools:

 * Apache Maven (3.3+) and Java (8+) -- For building and deploying Okapi and some server-side modules.
-* Node.js (6+) -- For Stripes.
+* Node.js (6+) -- For Stripes and for some modules.
 * Docker -- Recommended method for deployment.

+As each FOLIO component can utilise whatever suite of appropriate tools, refer to its requirements and notes to assist with setup.

 ## Use EditorConfig for consistent whitespace